This post may contain affiliate links. Please read my disclosure for more information.

 Final Thoughts on Saving $5,000

-While all of these tasks may seem simple enough to achieve, it all comes down to one important factor: motivation.
+While all of these tasks may seem simple enough to achieve in six months, it all comes down to one important factor: motivation.

 Once you start these tasks, you will be surprised to notice how quickly the money comes rolling in.